microsoft/perfview/documentation/SettingUpRepoInVS2015.md

 #GitHub Repository Setup with Visual Studio 2015

 This section tells you how to set up to build a project that is hosted on GitHub, using Visual Studio 2015.
+If you don't already have Visual Studio 2015, you can get the community edition for free from [this link](https://www.microsoft.com/en-us/download/details.aspx?id=48146).
-It also goes through important routine tasks like getting the latest changes from GitHub and submitting a pull request to the master branch.
+This section also goes through important routine tasks like getting the latest changes from GitHub and submitting a pull request to the master branch.

 It will show you how to do this using just Visual Studio 2015.
 Older version of Visual Studio as well as other IDEs are possible, but not covered here.